How to make yogurt.

 1. Milk.

 I always use organic milk, because anything I eat that much of, I like it to be as clean as possible.
-Yogurt can be made with skim, 1%, 2%, or whole milk.
+This homemade yogurt recipe can be made with skim, 1%, 2%, or whole milk.
 Of course, whole milk is the best in terms of flavor and texture.
-Heck, I’ve even taken a page out of Aunt Hilda’s play book and poured in a pint of heavy cream with my milk.
-Good Lord, that’s like the wedding gown of all laban—some seriously luscious, special-occasion loveliness.
+I’ve even been known to take a page out of Aunt Hilda’s playbook and poured in a pint of heavy cream with my milk.
+Good Lord, that’s like the wedding gown of all laban—some seriously thick and creamy, luscious, special-occasion loveliness.

 2. The Starter.

 Also: don’t use much starter!
 That may not feel intuitive–seems like “more” should equal “better.”
-But you need just a tablespoon or two for half-gallon to a gallon of milk.
+But you need just a couple of tablespoons (up to 1/4 cup) for a half-gallon to a gallon of milk.

-It may be lore, but the less I stir the starter into my heated-then-cooled-to-110°F, the smoother, glossier the resulting yogurt.
+It may be lore, but the less I stir the starter into my heated-then-cooled-to-110°F milk, the smoother, glossier the resulting yogurt.
 So I just give the starter a quick stir into the milk and leave it at that.

 The steps for making yogurt are very few and very simple, but there are special tips and tricks to keep in mind with each step:

-- In a large, heavy-bottom pot, bring the milk just to a boil (or 210 degrees F) OVER MEDIUM LOW HEAT.
+- In a large, heavy-bottom pot, bring the milk just to a boil (or 210 degrees F) OVER MEDIUM-LOW HEAT.
 The low heat takes longer to get to a boil, but this low-and-slow method helps prevent the milk from burning on the bottom of the pan.
 Milk burns easily!
-If your milk is room temperature rather than straight from the refrigerator cold, the heat time will be much shorter.
+If your milk is room temperature rather than cold straight from the refrigerator, the heat time will be much shorter.

 - Add the starter.
 I like to temper the starter by spooning a little of the warmed milk into it just before adding it to the pot.
-Just give the starter in the milk a quick stir, cover the pot with the lid and place in a warm spot to rest and incubate for 8 hours, sometimes longer.
+Just give the pot of milk with the starter a quick stir, cover the pot with the lid, and place in a warm spot to rest and incubate for 8 hours.
 Jiggle the pot to see if the yogurt has solidified at this point.
 If yes, you’ve done it!
 You’ve made yogurt!
 If the yogurt is still liquid, put the lid on the pot and allow it to incubate for another 4-8 hours.

-How to get great flavor in your homemade yogurt.
+How to get great flavor in homemade yogurt.

 Yogurt is made with such simplicity, and so few ingredients, that it is going to taste only as good as your ingredients.
 The Lebanese enjoy their yogurt with a certain tang, a certain depth of fermented flavor that is unlike the typical sweetened or even unsweetened plain commercial yogurt.
 Commercial Greek yogurts sometimes capture this flavor, but truly not quite.

 When my homemade yogurt lacks depth of flavor, I add lemon juice to the starter (just a squeeze), then salt it a bit and leave it out on the counter for the day.
 This allows the starter yogurt to ferment.
 Taste your starter and know that this will be the finished flavor of your homemade yogurt.
-If when I taste my finished yogurt the flavor is lackluster, I add more lemon juice for more tang, as needed.
+If when I taste my finished yogurt the flavor is lackluster, I add lemon juice for more tang, as needed, and salt.

-Another option is to purchase good flavored yogurt at a Middle Eastern market.
+Another option is to purchase good tasting yogurt at a Middle Eastern market.
 Often these places make their own yogurt with that complex flavor we love.

 Authentic Lebanese laban is often made with goat’s milk, which is super flavorful, rich, and good!